georust/rinex/rinex-cli/README.md

 RINEX record analysis is by default presented in JSON format, but graphical view can be activated with `--plot`.
 Data is highly dependent on the file that was provided (`--fp`).

-Data is most of the time plotted against time.
-Time axis represents epoch, normalized to the 1st epoch in the record and time axis is in seconds.
-This will be improved in a near future, with proper date/epoch visualization.

 ### Readable JSON